daytonn/jskit/README.md

 App.Dispatcher.trigger("some-event-name");
 ```

-Generally you will not have to manually register for events (`App.Dispatcher.on`) since JSKit `Controllers` register their own actions automatically.
+Generally you will not have to manually register for events (`App.Dispatcher.on`) since JSkit `Controllers` register their own actions automatically.

 ### Creating Controllers

-The basic component of a JSKit application is a Controller.
+The basic component of a JSkit application is a Controller.
 Controllers are basically objects that map events to methods (actions).
 To create a controller, call `createController`:

 ```js
 App.createController("Posts", {